PhD Study in the Netherlands - A Guide for 2023

 Applying for an entry visa

 Other international students will require a long-stay entry visa (MVV).
-Your university will usually apply for this on your behalf and you will be able to collect it from a Dutch Embassy or Consulate in your home country before you travel.
+Your university will usually apply for this on your behalf.
+You'll be able to collect it from a Dutch Embassy or Consulate in your home country before you travel.
 Depending on the specific conditions of your visa, you may be restricted to travel within the Netherlands, neighbouring countries (e.g. Belgium and France) or most European countries.

 Applying for a residence permit